 6. Companion Planting

-Companion planting is a great practice to add to your garden.
-A combination of folklore and science, there are particular fruits, herbs and vegetables that will work to help deter pests from your broccoli and although your harvest to thrive, but on the flipside, there are certain types of plants that you should avoid planting near your broccoli.
+Companion planting is a great practice to add to your gardening.
+A combination of folklore and science, there are particular fruits, herbs and vegetables that will work to help deter pests from your broccoli and allow your harvest to thrive.
+On the flipside, there are certain types of plants that you should avoid planting near your broccoli.
 You can learn quite a bit of what works and what doesn’t through experimentation, but the ones discussed here are tried and tested companions that will be beneficial (or not) when you plant your garden.

 Beets are a good companion plant to broccoli because while broccoli is a heavy-feeder in terms of calcium and beets don’t need much calcium at all, so there won’t be any nutrient competition.
 Just make sure you give each plant the proper amount of growing room!